-New students are accepted into the Child and Youth Care program for the Fall (September) term.
+New applicants are accepted into the Child and Youth Care program for the Fall (September) term.
 Students wishing to enroll for the Winter (January) term may take courses in a revised curriculum based on course availability.
 This admission results in a five term curriculum for the completion of the diploma.

 General Admissions Requirements

 All applicants must meet the general admission requirements for Lethbridge College programs, as indicated in the Admission section of this calendar.

 Upon successful completion of all program requirements, students are awarded a Child and Youth Care diploma.